How to Clean a Bedroom: Quick and Easy Guide

 Put your “keep” pile back in the closet.

-What Tools Do I Need to Clean My Bedroom Efficiently?
+What Tools Do I Need to Clean a Bedroom Efficiently?

 Most of the things you use to clean the whole house are good for the bedroom too.